kmuncie/kmuncie/README.md

 ### Hi there 👋

-My name is Kevin Muncie and I have been involved in Web Development for many years.
 My latest focus has been on utilizing modern semantic HTML to create accessible experiences.
 I love spinning up static websites using serverless infrastructure on AWS.
 I also work at making web content readable in as many languages as possible.

 Most of my public repositories here are just personal projects and experiments in various states.
 Take a look around and reach out if you have any questions!